kasperplaneta/SimBa2/README.md

 The column named 'Gene' shows the chain-assigned gene name as it appears in the header section of the PDB file.
 This can be useful when analyzing heterooligomeric proteins.
 Sometimes this column is empty.

 ## Citing SimBa2
-SimBa2 can be cited using the following publication:
+Please acknowledge the use of SimBa2 by citing the following publication:

 Bæk, K. T. and K. P. Kepp (2021) Dataset and fitting dependencies when estimating protein mutant stability: Towards simple, balanced, interpretable models

 Journal: TBA

 DOI: TBA

 ## Copyright and license